B2B Lead Generation Glossary

 Lead Generation Funnel

-The lead generation funnel is the structured pathway that guides prospects from initial awareness through contact capture, qualification, and sales handoff, with defined conversion criteria at each stage.
-The funnel maps demand states to lead types to ensure proper nurturing and timely handoffs.
+The lead generation funnel is the structured pathway that guides prospects from initial awareness through contact capture and qualification all the way to sales handoff, with defined conversion criteria at every stage.
+Demand states map to lead types so nurturing stays appropriate and handoffs happen on time.

 Related terms: